-The State Opening of Parliament marks the formal start of the parliamentary year and the Queen's Speech sets out the governmentâ€™s agenda for the coming session, outlining proposed policies and legislation.
+The State Opening of Parliament marks the formal start of the parliamentary year and the King's Speech sets out the governmentâ€™s agenda for the coming session, outlining proposed policies and legislation.
 It is the only regular occasion when the three constituent parts of Parliament â€“ the Sovereign, the House of Lords and the House of Commons â€“ meet.

 When is State Opening?